LarissaRickler/MTMLDA-1/README.md

 **`InitialStateSettings`** determines how to initialize the Markov Chain for MLDA.
 For our application, it is empty, as the initial states are simply sampled from the prior (if not provided explicitly)

+**The last block of settings is again generic, it comprises the configuration of the postprocessor.**

+**`PostprocessorSettings`**:
+- `chain_directory` points to the sampled chains to postprocess
+- `tree_directory`points to exported Markov trees for rendering, if wanted
+- `output_data_directory` says where to store postprcessed data
+- `visualization_directory` says where to store visualizations
+- `acf_lag_max` determines up to which lag autocorrelation functions should be computed

 **Note**: Several settings may be set and or modified by the parallel run wrapper, depending on the index of the chain they are used for.

 ## License